 - Breach of contract.

-- Compromising the insured’s ability to defend a lawsuit in any way.6
+- Compromising your ability to defend a lawsuit in any way.6

-3. When does an insurer have a duty to defend a policyholder?
+3. When does an insurer have a duty to defend me?

-Insurers in California are required to defend and indemnify their policyholders if a risk is even “potentially” covered.
+Insurers in California are required to defend and indemnify you as their policyholder if a risk is even “potentially” covered.
 This means that even if the cause of an accident is unknown, the insurer must treat it as a covered risk, at least initially.

 In determining whether a risk is covered, California courts look to the language contained in the insurance policy.
-The court then decides what is the insured’s “reasonable expectation” based upon such language.
+The court then decides what is your “reasonable expectation” based upon such language.

-If the intent is not clear, the court resolves any ambiguity in the policy holder’s favor.
+If the intent is not clear, the court resolves any ambiguity in your favor.
 The result is that where a claim might or might not be covered, depending on facts that are as yet unknown, the insurance company must still investigate and, if necessary, defend against third-party claims.

-- Amounts the insured had to pay to the injured party,
+- Amounts you had to pay to the injured party,

 - Costs of defending a lawsuit against the other party,